inputsh/awesome-linux/README.md

 #### [CoreOS](https://coreos.com/)

 > CoreOS is a Linux-based operating system for servers.
 Built from the ground up and designed primarily for the modern data centre, CoreOS provides specialist tools for making the system secure, reliable and up-to-date.
 Some of the more interesting features of the distribution include reliable updates and patches via FastPatch, a dashboard for managing rolling updates via CoreUpdate, a docker for packaging applications, as well as support for bare metal and many cloud providers.

 **Speciality:** Clusters

-**Latest version:** CoreOS 845.0.0
+**Latest version:** CoreOS 1032.1.0

 #### [Kali Linux](http://www.kali.org/)

 > Kali Linux (formerly known as BackTrack) is a Debian-based distribution with a collection of security and forensics tools.
 It features timely security updates, support for the ARM architecture, a choice of four popular desktop environments, and seamless upgrades to newer versions.

 **Speciality:** Penetration testing

-**Latest version:** Kali Linux 2.0
+**Latest version:** Kali Linux 2016.1 (first Rolling Release version)

 #### [Puppy Linux](http://puppylinux.org/)

 > Puppy Linux is yet another Linux distribution.
 What's different here is that Puppy is extraordinarily small, yet quite full-featured.
 Puppy boots into a ramdisk and, unlike live CD distributions that have to keep pulling stuff off the CD, it loads into RAM.
 This means that all applications start in the blink of an eye and respond to user input instantly.
 Puppy Linux has the ability to boot off a flash card or any USB memory device, CDROM, Zip disk or LS/120/240 Superdisk, floppy disks, internal hard drive.
 It can even use a multisession formatted CD-RW/DVD-RW to save everything back to the CD/DVD with no hard drive required at all.

 **Speciality:** Low system requirements